 Small Responsibilities

-At one point during the day, I went out to pick up prescriptions for Eve's mom and brought them to her.
+At one point during the day, I went out to pick up something needed for someone in Eve’s household and brought it over.
 It wasn't a big gesture — just a necessary one.
 But it felt good to be useful without chaos attached to it.

 While I was there, a Disney movie played softly in the background.
-Isabella played with the girls, laughter drifting in and out of the room without demanding attention.
+My daughter played with Eve's children, laughter drifting in and out of the room without demanding attention.
 It was calm.
 Comfortable.
 The kind of moment you don't realize is peaceful until later.

 An Uneventful Evening